sgabre/TestHarness/Documents/FirmwareComponentTesting.md

 ### Scope

-The purpose of Component testing is to TBD
+The purpose of Component Testing is to verify the correctness, reliability, and performance of individual firmware components in isolation before integration into the complete system.
+This ensures that each component meets functional, structural, and quality requirements.

 ### Testbench